victournguyen/MultiRegression/README.md

-# Multivariate Regression
+# Multivariable and Multivariate Regression
-Multivariate linear and logistic regression
+Multivariable and multivariate linear and logistic regression